Does a pressure washer’s PSI characterize its effectiveness?

 - Choose your spray tip.
 Pressure washers come with several spray tips or wand settings.
 Start washing with the widest angle spray tip, and never hold the tip closer than six inches away from the surface that you’re cleaning.
 If you require extra stripping power for stubborn dirt and grime, generally it’s better to use a detergent.

 - Be aware of kickback.
 High PSI washers will give you a jolt when you pull the trigger.
 It can cause you to slide on a slippery surface or knock you off an elevated surface.
 Never use a pressure washer on a ladder.

 - Be careful indoors.
 Gas-powered pressure washers emit toxic fumes, such as carbon monoxide, which can be fatal if you inhale them.
 They’re also noisy and can damage your hearing.
 Be sure to use models designed for indoor settings.

 - Never point a pressure washer gun at another person.
 Pressure washers aren’t toys and should be treated with respect.
 Being sprayed by one can lead to a serious injury requiring a trip to the emergency room.

 Get the best pressure washer for your cleaning needs

-For a pressure washer that cleans the grimiest of surfaces in the shortest amount of time, choose Hotsy.
-With over 100 models available, Hotsy Water Blast has the right portable or stationary pressure washer to meet your cleaning needs.
-We have 9 convenient locations across Western Canada, including Calgary, Edmonton and Vancouver.
-To learn more about our products and services, contact us today!
+For a pressure washer that cleans even the grimiest of surfaces, choose Hotsy.
+With more than 100 models available, Hotsy Water Blast has the portable or stationary pressure washer to meet your cleaning needs.
+We have nine convenient locations across Western Canada, including Calgary, Edmonton and Vancouver.
+To learn more about our products and services, contact us today.